karlstav/cava/SHADERS.md

 use the config options `vertex_shader` and `fragment_shader` to select file.

-look in the `normalized_bars.frag` shader for how the shaders interact with cava.
+look in the `bar_spectrum.frag` shader for how the shaders interact with cava.

 the custom shaders will use some of the same config parameters as the other output modes, like number of bars.